-- Buro Happold Feasibility Study full report: HEET commissioned BuroHappold Engineering to assess the feasibility of implementing GeoMicroDistricts in Massachusetts.
+- Buro Happold Feasibility Study full report: HEET commissioned BuroHappold Engineering to assess the feasibility of implementing networked geothermal (previously called GeoMicroDistricts) in Massachusetts.
 Creative commons—attribution noncommercial share alike 4.0.

-- HEET Site Selection Checklist: An initial checklist for first GeoMicroDistrict installations in Massachusetts
+- HEET Site Selection Checklist: An initial checklist for first networked geothermal installations in Massachusetts

 - Green Ribbon Commission Video: Clean Heat – The Potential of Networked Geothermal

-- Learning From the Ground Up: HEET’s proposal to the Department of Energy with plans for how to evaluate upcoming GeoMicroDistrict demonstration projects in Massachusetts.
+- Learning From the Ground Up: HEET’s proposal to the Department of Energy with plans for how to evaluate upcoming networked geothermal demonstration projects in Massachusetts.

-HEET is hosting charrettes each month throughout 2021 in an effort to share information and learn from all to make the GeoMicroDistrict demonstration projects the best they can be.
-After each Charrette, we generate a report with significant takeaways.
+HEET is hosts charrettes in an effort to share information and learn from all to make the networked geothermal demonstration projects in Massachusetts and beyond the best they can be.
+After each charrette, we generate a report with significant takeaways.
 Reports are shared with Eversource, state regulators, and others.

 Taste the Future Induction Cooking Parties